ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 If the condition ECT raw-values-mask, condition ECT raw-value and candidate entry raw-value are not the same length then the comparison MUST return false.

-If all the lengths are the same then the verifier MUST iterate over the bits in the raw-values-mask which are 1, and compare the corresponding bits in the two raw-value fields.
+If all the lengths are the same then a Verifier MUST iterate over the bits in the raw-values-mask which are 1, and compare the corresponding bits in the two raw-value fields.

 If, for every bit in the raw-values-mask which is 1, the corresponding bit is the same in both raw-values then the comparison MUST return true.